samicaza/6senseIntegration/README.md

 #### How the integration works:
 This integration polls for the 6sense object stored in local storage.

 ####NOTE: This is one of many ways to integrate Optimizely and 6sense.
-If need additional support do not hesitate to contact your Customer Success Manager or Solutions Architect at Optimizely (or 6sense).
+If need additional support, do not hesitate to contact your Customer Success Manager or Solutions Architect at Optimizely (or 6sense).